italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

     }

 .. note::
-  It is not necessary to send the Wallet Hardware public key as it is already included in the ``key_attestation``.
+  It is not necessary to send the Wallet Hardware public key because it is already included in the ``key_attestation``.

-**Steps 10-12**: The Wallet Provider validate the ``challenge`` and ``key_attestation`` signature:
+**Steps 10-12**: The Wallet Provider validates the ``challenge`` and ``key_attestation`` signature, therefore:

   1. It MUST verify that the ``challenge`` was generated by Wallet Provider and has not already been used.
   2. It MUST validate the ``key_attestation`` as defined by the device manufacturers' guidelines.
   3. It MUST verify that the device in use has no security flaws and reflects the minimum security requirements defined by the Wallet Provider.
   4. If these checks are passed, it MUST register the Wallet Instance, keeping the Wallet Hardware Key Tag and all useful information related to the device.
-  5. It SHOULD associate the Wallet Instance with a specific user uniquely identified within the Wallet Provider's systems.
+  5. It SHOULD associate the Wallet Instance with a specific User uniquely identified within the Wallet Provider's systems.
 This will be useful for the lifecycle of the Wallet Instance and for a future revocation.

 .. code-block:: http

     HTTP/1.1 201 Created
     Content-Type: application/json

 If any errors occur during the Wallet Instance registration, the Wallet Provider MUST return an error response.
-The response MUST use *application/json* as the content type and MUST include the following parameters:
+The response MUST use the content type set to *application/json* and MUST include the following parameters:

   - *error*.
 The error code.
   - *error_description*.
 Text in human-readable form providing further details to clarify the nature of the error encountered.

 **Steps 13-14**: The Wallet Instance has been initialized and becomes operational.

-.. note:: **Threat Model**: While the registration endpoint does not necessitate any client authentication, it is safeguarded through the use of `key_attestation`.
-Proper validation of this attestation permits only the registration of authentic and unaltered app instances.
+.. note:: **Threat Model**: while the registration endpoint does not necessitate any client authentication, it is safeguarded through the use of `key_attestation`.
+Proper validation of this attestation permits the registration of authentic and unaltered app instances.
 Any other claims submitted will not undergo validation, leading the endpoint to respond with an error.
 Additionally, the inclusion of a challenge helps prevent replay attacks.
 The authenticity of both the challenge and the ``hardware_key_tag`` is ensured by the signature found within the ``key_attestation``.

 Wallet Attestation Issuance